sander76/clipstick/README.md

     name                     Your name.
 This is used in help describing name. [str]

 optional keyword arguments:
     --repeat-count           How many times to repeat your name.
-Used in help describing repeat_count. [int]
+Used in help describing repeat_count. [int][default=10]
 ```
 <!-- [[[end]]] -->